GalMunGral/galmungal.github.io/theoretical-minimum.md

 Regardless of language, under the imperative paradigm you use branching (`if-elseif-else`, `switch-case`) and looping (`for`, `while`,`do-while`) control sturctures to direct execution flow - essentially giving a textual description of a 'flowchart' for your program, the rest are simply language-specific conventions.
 We will introduce the most popular programming languages, as indicated by the TIOBE index, using their respective implementations of a binary search algorithm.
 As you will see, their syntax are very similar and even identical in some cases.
 ### Statically-typed Compiled Languages
 #### C (C++/Objective-C)
 C is a structured programming language.
 A C program is made up of stand-alone functions.
-C++/Obj-C are supersets of C with additional OOP (object-oriented programming) features, therefore the following is also a valid C++/Obj-C program.
+C++/Obj-C are supersets of C with additional features.
 ```c++
 int binarySearch(int arr[], int l, int r, int x) {
   while (l <= r) {